cuga-rajal/supercar_plus/README.md

 The driver's position is likely to be wrong.
 You can fix this using a Sit Positioner System or a sit script.
 Setting the driver's position only needs to be done once.
-A free Sit Positioner System is available at Burn2 from giver boxes in the sandbox.
+Make sure that you use the base prim when you set the sit position, even if there is a separate drivers seat prim.
+Re-test driving the car after you set the sit position.

 To get your wheels working, name any front wheel "fwheel" and any rear wheel "rwheel".
 Then drop in the Wheel Configurator to any wheel.
 Touch it to